 Capacity utilization at 78.7% is 1.1% below the average from 1972 to 2017 and below the pre-recession level of 80.8% in December 2007.

 Note: y-axis doesn't start at zero to better show the change.

 The second graph shows industrial production since 1967.

-The increase in industrial production was slightly above the consensus forecast - however capacity utilization was below consensus.
+The increase in industrial production was above the consensus forecast.
+Capacity utilization was also above consensus.

 Posted by Calculated Risk on 1/18/2019 09:25:00 AM